 Two days before the competition, the Norwegian World Championship participants will attend a press conference in Tokyo.
 But Narve Gilje Nordås has no plans to let himself be interviewed before Sunday's attempt at 1,500 meters.

 You have asked if Narve will have a press conference.
 He will not have one.
-He does not want to, even though I strongly recommended him to have one, says press chief Øystein Jarlsbo according to Nettavisen.
+He does not want to, even though I strongly recommended him to do so, says press chief Øystein Jarlsbo according to Nettavisen.

 Nordås: Wants to avoid trouble